ekidneyrh/tutors-test/topic-02-varied/topic.md

-# Varied
+# Accessibilty

-Lectures & labs + archive and github repos
+What does it mean and why is it important.